MannLabs/scPortrait/docs_source/pages/pipeline/segmentation.rst

 3. TimecourseSegmentation
 +++++++++++++++++++++++++

-The :func:`TimecourseSegmentation <sparcscore.pipeline.segmentation.TimecourseSegmentation>` class is optimized for processing input images of the format NCXY within the context of a SPARCSpy :func:`Timecourse Project <sparcscore.pipeline.project.TimecourseProject>`.
+The :func:`TimecourseSegmentation <scportrait.pipeline.segmentation.TimecourseSegmentation>` class is optimized for processing input images of the format NCXY within the context of a SPARCSpy :func:`Timecourse Project <scportrait.pipeline.project.TimecourseProject>`.
 It loads the input images into memory and segments them sequentially using the provided segmentation workflow.
 The resulting segmentation masks are then saved to disk.

 4. MultithreadedSegmentation
 ++++++++++++++++++++++++++++

-The :func:`MultithreadedSegmentation <sparcscore.pipeline.segmentation.MultithreadedSegmentation>` class is an extension of the :func:`TimecourseSegmentation <sparcscore.pipeline.segmentation.TimecourseSegmentation>` class and segments input images in the format NCYX in a parallelized fashion.
+The :func:`MultithreadedSegmentation <scportrait.pipeline.segmentation.MultithreadedSegmentation>` class is an extension of the :func:`TimecourseSegmentation <scportrait.pipeline.segmentation.TimecourseSegmentation>` class and segments input images in the format NCYX in a parallelized fashion.
 The parallelization is achieved by splitting the input images along the N axis and processing each imagestack individually.
 The number of parallel processes can be specified by the user via the configuration file (``threads``).

 Configuration parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^